DannyBoyIL/Mobile-Automation/README.md

 ## Running Tests
 This project uses Maven, TestNG, and Cucumber to run the automation suite.

-### Parallel Execution (Development Branch)
-<b>Parallel test execution is implemented on the `development` branch.
-If you want to use parallel runs, switch to that branch and follow the branch-specific README instructions.</b>

 ### iOS Execution
 Update iOS device config:
 ```bash